kurtosis-tech/ZZ-DEPRECATED_kurtosis-go/README.md

 3. A generator for building new Kurtosis Go testsuites

 ### Quickstart
-To get started building your own Kurtosis testsuite in Go:
+To get started building your own Kurtosis testsuite in Go, see [the Quickstart docs](https://docs.kurtosistech.com/quickstart.html).

-1. Clone this repo
-2. Run `bootstrap/bootstrap.sh`
-3. Follow the instructions in the new `README.md`

-For detailed information about the Kurtosis platform, visit [the Kurtosis docs](http://docs.kurtosistech.com/)